smartcontractkit/chainlink/examples/ropsten/RopstenNode.md

 chainlink a
 ```

-## Running and Adding Jobs
+## Adding and Running Jobs

-With your own Oracle contract, you can run your own node to fulfill jobs.
-With the `RopstenConsumer.sol` example contract, you would simply change the value for `address constant ROPSTEN_ORACLE_ADDRESS = ` to your deployed oracle contract address.
+With your own Oracle contract, you can use your own node to fulfill requests.
+With the `RopstenConsumer.sol` example contract, you would simply change the value for `address constant ROPSTEN_ORACLE_ADDRESS = ` to your deployed oracle contract address and the value for each of the `*_SPEC_ID` constants to the Spec ID reported from your node.

-If you would like to run requests based on a pre-defined spec, we have example [JobSpecs](https://github.com/smartcontractkit/chainlink/wiki/Job-Pipeline) in the `jobs/` directory.
-Adding jobs can be done by using the command `chainlink c` with the path to the JobSpec file.
+In order to add the specs to your node, we have example [JobSpecs](https://github.com/smartcontractkit/chainlink/wiki/Job-Pipeline) in the `jobs/` directory.
+Adding specs can be done by using the command `chainlink c` with the path to the JobSpec file.

 **You will need to modify each JobSpec to update the `"address"` for the `RunLog` initiator to your deployed oracle contract address.**